 - Weighing at around 19 pounds, the model is quite lightweight

 While the model offers some great features, the disadvantages of this model include:

 - Williams Legato does not come with a stand

 - Heavier than many of the basic models of other prominent brands

 - Only 32 notes of polyphony

 A peek into William’s previous digital model Allegro 2 versus William Legato:

 Overall the Williams Legato is priced to sell and thus remains one of the best-selling keyboards in the market today.
-It is a well-build, portable, full sized keyboard with a good sound quality.
-It’s more of an affordable option with limited selection of voices and additional features.
-It may not be aesthetically fascinating, but gives a considerably pleasant feel to the piano.
+It is a well-build, portable, full-sized keyboard with good sound quality.
+It’s more of an affordable option with a limited selection of voices and additional features.
+It may not be aesthetically fascinating but gives a considerably pleasant feel to the piano.
 If you are a beginner, Williams Legato can ascertain a valuable experience for a good price.
-If you are looking for advanced applications, you could rather try William’s previous models like the Allegro 2, by paying another $50 more otherwise Williams Legato is an equally good piano and purchasing it for the price it’s available at is really a wise choice.
+If you are looking for advanced applications, you could rather try William’s previous models like the Allegro 2, by paying another $50 more otherwise Williams Legato is an equally good piano, and purchasing it for the price it’s available at is really a wise choice.